View Document Text

 The principal issuers or guarantors of mortgage-backed securities are the Government

-National Mortgage Association (“GNMA”), Fannie Mae (“FNMA”) and the Federal Home Loan
+National Mortgage Association (“GNMA”), Fannie Mae (“FNMA”) and the Federal Home

-from pools of government-guaranteed (Farmers’ Home Administration, Federal Housing
+pass-through securities from pools of government-guaranteed

-Authority or Veterans Administration) mortgages.
-The principal and interest on GNMA pass-
+Administration, Federal Housing Authority or Veterans Administration) mortgages.
+The

-through securities are backed by the full faith and credit of the U.S. government.
+principal and interest on GNMA pass- through securities are backed by the full faith and

 FNMA, which is a U.S. government-sponsored corporation owned entirely by private

-stockholders that is subject to regulation by the secretary of HUD, and FHLMC, a corporate
+stockholders that is subject to regulation by the secretary of HUD, and FHLMC, a

-conventional and federally insured and/or guaranteed residential mortgages.
+of conventional and federally insured and/or guaranteed residential mortgages.
 FNMA

-guarantees full and timely payment of all interest and principal, and FHMLC guarantees timely
+guarantees full and timely payment of all interest and principal, and FHMLC guarantees

 Mortgage-backed securities from FNMA and FHLMC are not backed by the full faith and credit